 - Explore the Lynn Museum to learn more about the history of the area including the Seahenge that is over 4000 years old.
 You can also see artwork from Henry and Thomas Baines and Walter Dexter – who are from the area.

-- Go inside the Town Hall to see the Stories of Lynn and learn more about the seafarers, explorers, mayors, and miscreants who have shaped King’s Lynn.
+- Visit the Stories of Lynn Museum and learn more about the seafarers, explorers, mayors, and miscreants who have shaped King’s Lynn.

 - Visit True’s Yard Fisherfolk Museum to learn what life was like for the old fishing community in King’s Lynn.

 - Enjoy a relaxing afternoon at their historic park called the Walks

 Read about more things to do in King’s Lynn.

 How to Travel from Cambridge to King’s Lynn

 It takes about an hour on the train to get to King’s Lynn from Cambridge.
 Click here to check schedules and pricing.

 Leicester (pronounced Lester) is one of the oldest cities in England.
 It is known for its connection to Richard III and it’s miraculous English Premier League win in 2016.
 Leicester is located in the East Midlands of England and lies on the River Soar, close to the eastern end of the National Forest.

 The city is also known for Red Leceister, one of the best British cheeses.

 What to Do in Leicester

 - Go inside the Richard III Visitor Center to learn the moving story of the life, death, and discovery of King Richard III.
 The center is located on the grounds where Richard III was buried 500 years ago.